tomduck/pandoc-tablenos/README.md

 For tex/pdf output, LaTeX's native `\label` and `\ref` macros are used; for all others the numbers are hard-coded.

-Links are not constructed -- just the table numbers.
+Links are constructed for html and pdf output.

 Installation